pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 ## Summary

 We showed the workflow to train a neural network with Keras and TensorFlow on a small toy problem.
 Then we applied the trained model on Greenplum for scoring.
 We also benchmarked our results in a sandbox environment where we already achieved a modest speedup.
-We expect a much better performance in an actual cluster environment.
+We expect a much better performance in an actual cluster environment*.

+***Update:** We've been able to test it on a four nodes DCA v3 with six segments per node on ~8m transactions (one month's worth of data instead of a week) and we achieved about 8x speedup over a single node machine.